 - A small service codebase simplifies troubleshooting, speeding up mean time to detect a problem (MTTD) and mean time to recovery (MTTR).

 - Network calls made using microservices are simple and lightweight because the functionality of each service is limited.

-- REST API — or RESTful API — are the protocols, routines, rules, and commands used to build microservices.
-REST API is popular with developers because it utilizes easy-to-learn HTTP commands.
+- REST API represents the protocols, routines, rules, and commands used to build microservices.
+REST API is popular with developers because it uses easy-to-learn HTTP commands.

 Challenges of a microservices architecture

 Reaping the benefits of a microservices architecture requires overcoming a few inherent challenges.
 For example, a long chain of service calls over the network could decrease performance and reliability.
 When more services can make calls simultaneously, the potential for failure compounds for each service, especially when handling large call volumes.
 However, automated detection and testing can streamline and optimize these API backends and prevent potential IT downtime.